Setting Up Your Goal For Your Financial Freedom – Part 2

 Start where you are right now by making an audit of yourself.
 Find out about what you can do and what you will have to do achieve the goal.
 This is the price you are willing to pay in exchange for the attainment of your goal.

 Don’t set your goal too low, as well.
-Don’t set a goal of “have a million dollars” if you are already earning $200,000 a month.
+Don’t set a goal of “have 10 million pesos” if you are already earning $200,000 a month.
 You know you can easily achieve it without giving any effort at all.
 You should set a goal that will allow you to grow and expand to match yourself to be worthy of it.
 What’s more important is the process of achieving your goal is what you become, not the price you will get when you reach your goal.
 The process should develop you the traits and personality that will allow you to possess that goal.

 Goal must be Realistic/Relevant

 A goal to be realistic, it must represent an objective to which you are willing and able to work.
-It would be unrealistic to “have a million dollars” without doing anything; not unless you are hoping to win the lottery.
+It would be unrealistic to “have 10 million pesos” without doing anything; not unless you are hoping to win the lottery.
 Even so, you have to make the effort to go to the shop to buy tickets.
 It would be unrealistic to win the lottery without buying even at least one.
 Of course, I am not advising you to buy lottery ticket; I’m just showing a simple illustration.

 How to set your goal to be Time-Based